Aktion T4: Implementation

 Karl Brandt, Hitler's doctor, and Hans Lammers, the head of the Reich Chancellery, testified after the war that Hitler had told them as early as 1933—when the sterilisation law was passed—that he favoured the killing of the incurably ill but recognised that public opinion would not accept this.
-In 1935, Hitler told the Leader of Reich Doctors, Gerhard Wagner, that the question could not be taken up in peacetime; "Such a problem could be more smoothly and easily carried out in war".
-He wrote that he intended to "radically solve" the problem of the mental asylums in such an event.
+In 1935, however, Hitler told the Leader of Reich Doctors, Gerhard Wagner, that euthanasia would be easier to deal with during wartime and he intended "in the event of a war radically to solve the problem of the mental asylums."

+Wagner informed the heads of a number of relevant medical institutions of Hitler's intentions and several responded enthusiastically.
+Hermann Pfannmuller, director of the Eglfing-Haar mental hospital near Munich, had already been conducting tours of his institution since 1933 to show the SS and other visitors those patients who he considered to be unworthy of life.

-Aktion T4 began with a "trial" case in late 1938.
-Hitler instructed Brandt to evaluate a petition sent by two parents for the "mercy killing" of their son who was blind and had physical and developmental disabilities.
-(Note: Robert Lifton wrote that this request was "encouraged"; the severely disabled child and the agreement of the parents to his killing were apparently genuine.)
-The child, born near Leipzig and eventually identified as Gerhard Kretschmar, was killed in July 1939.
+The first centralised Nazi euthanasia programme involved infants.
+In 1939 Hitler instructed Brandt to evaluate a petition sent by two parents for the "mercy killing" of their infant son, Gerhard Kretschmar who was blind and had physical and developmental disabilities.
+Following Brandt's investigation, the child was killed in July 1939.
 Hitler instructed Brandt to proceed in the same manner in all similar cases.

-On 18 August 1939, three weeks after the killing of the boy, the Reich Committee for the Scientific Registering of Hereditary and Congenital Illnesses was established to register sick children or newborns identified as defective.
-The secret killing of infants began in 1939 and increased after the war started.
-By 1941, more than 5,000 children had been killed.
-Hitler was in favour of killing those whom he judged to be lebensunwertes Leben ('Life unworthy of life').

-A few months before the "euthanasia" decree, in a 1939 conference with Leonardo Conti, Reich Health Leader and State Secretary for Health in the Interior Ministry, and Hans Lammers, Chief of the Reich Chancellery, Hitler gave as examples the mentally ill who he said could only be "bedded on sawdust or sand" because they "perpetually dirtied themselves" and "put their own excrement into their mouths".
-This issue, according to the Nazi regime, assumed a new urgency in wartime.